MakeSchool-Tutorials/react-meteor-d3-heroku-tutorial/P3-going-react/content.md

 The form will be a new React component, so let's add it by creating a new file called hourForm.jsx and add some content to it.

 > [action]
 > Add the file and create a new React component called **HourForm** and add a render function to it.
 Inside the render function, return the JSX again.
 Remember JSX is just HTML!
+One point to note: Use ref attributes for the input fields as you will get the DOM nodes of the fields through the ref attribute.

 <!-- break -->